AhmadRFC/process-scheduling-solver/README.md

 This project is a scheduling processing solver that takes process details from a text file and performs various calculations to generate an optimal schedule.
 It also includes a GUI built with Swing that displays the Gantt chart of the generated schedule.

+This project was a collaborative effort between myself and my friends.

 # Features

     Calculates the start time, end time, and turnaround time for each process